Focusing on Los Angeles and San Francisco

 To anyone who has experienced sexual harassment in the workplace – you are not alone.
+Employees in Los Angeles, San Francisco and throughout the state are experiencing sexual harassment.
 According to a recent EEOC study, one out of four women, and one out of five men have experienced sexual harassment.

 You need only read the news or do a search of #metoo to find endless stories of appalling conduct, much of which amounts to sexual harassment in the workplace.